Dan Katz Net Worth 2026: Barstool’s Big Cat Earnings, Assets & Future Plans

 1. Pardon My Take Podcast

-• Katz co-hosts Pardon My Take, one of the most downloaded sports podcasts in the world.
+Pardon My Take is one of the highest-earning sports podcasts worldwide.

 2. Barstool Sports Salary & Equity